FlorGermano/recruitment-lead-data-manager/README.md

 **Loading**
 The output of the transformation should be loaded in a singel SQL table with the following schema:
-- `id` column to store the asset IDs, which uniquely identify each asset processed.
+- `id` : column to store the asset IDs, which uniquely identify each asset processed.
-- `score` column to store the model's output for that asset
+- `score` : column to store the model's output for that asset
-- `industry` column to store the asset's industry
+- `industry` : column to store the asset's industry
-- `percentile` the updated version of the scores percentile following the indications in the previous section.
+- `percentile` : the updated version of the scores percentile following the indications in the previous section.

+To increase traceability on the evolution of the scores' drift, a second table should be maintained to keep track of how the percentile evolves for each asset (identified with the `id`).
+The schema for this second table looks like:
+- `id`: column to store the asset IDs, which uniquely identify each asset processed.
+- `score`: column to store the model's output for that asset
+- `industry`: column to store the asset's industry
+- `percentile`: the updated version of the scores percentile following the indications in the previous section.
+- `update_iteration`: the iteration number at which this value is updated.
+For example: first percentile update will happen

 ### Delivery